Medicare Late Enrollment Penalties

 Author: Christina Bach, MBE, MSW, LCSW, OSW-C

 There are many rules about when you can (and should) sign up for Medicare Part B and Part D coverage.
 If you don’t sign up when you are first eligible, or within a special sign-up period, you could have to pay late enrollment penalties.
-These penalties can be large and you can be charged them for the rest of your life.
+These penalties can be large, and you can be charged with them for the rest of your life.
 Doing a little homework can help you have all of the insurance you are eligible for and help you avoid paying penalties.
-Medicare Part B and Part D are 2 separate programs and you must sign up for each one.
+Medicare Part B and Part D are 2 separate programs, and you must sign up for each one.
 Let’s take a look at the penalties for each program.

 Medicare Part B